 - Sign in to your n2y account.
 Select My Students from the left menu.

-- A window will open allowing you to select the assigned grade level for your Sample Student and choose the solutions you want to use with that sample student.
+- A window will open and allow you to select the assigned grade level for your Sample Student and choose the solutions you want to use with that sample student.

 - As you add students across grade levels, differentiated levels, grade bands, and types, they will populate on the My Students page.